psygo/psygo/README.md

 The ranking below follows the one typically seen in martial arts, like (Brazilian) Jiu Jitsu.
 Note that each level demands exponentially more skill, knowledge and experience.

+> Don't take this too seriously: there's always a bigger fish.

 <table align="center">
   <thead>
     <tr>